ConvertBar/ConvertBar-WP-Embed-Plugin/readme.txt

 This section describes how to install the plugin and get it working.

 e.g.
+0. If installing the plugin directly, go to https://wordpress.org/plugins/convertbar-auto-embed/ and download the plugin files (optional)
 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.
 1. On activation, you will automatically be redirected to a form for in which you can place the embed code you where given.
 If you didn't receive an embed code, just click the link below the form or contact our [support team](http://convertbar.com/support).